MagicBand+ at Disney World: Everything You Need to Know (Pricing, Launch Date, Designs)

 In a statement, Walt Disney World says the problems are “due to ongoing, industry-wide supply chain challenges, MagicBands may have limited availability or be unavailable in some styles.
 Our teams are working to improve our selection over the coming weeks and recommend Guests continue to check back to see if their preferred style is available.”

 While this update obviously does not directly concern the MagicBand+, it’s a related issue.
 There are a couple reasons for the delay of MagicBand+, one of which is the same underlying problem causing limited OG MagicBand availability: supply chain disruptions.
 As is evident from the construction walls in Star Wars: Galaxy’s Edge, there is also still some in-park programming to be done and touchpoints to install.

 Even after the MagicBand+ does launch in Summer 2022, there’s no guarantee it’ll be easy to find unless the outstanding supply chain issues are resolved and the company is able to procure adequate inventory.
-It could be released in June 2022, with the entire initial shipment selling out in two weeks, and then nothing again until July or August.
+It could be released in July 2022, with the entire initial shipment selling out in two weeks, and then nothing again October or December 2022.
 It’s also possible there’s sufficient inventory for store shelves, but not for shopDisney.com or the pre-arrival MagicBand upgrade option.
 We truly don’t know–and won’t know until after the official release.

 Prior to this, Disney teased a variety of details about the MagicBand+ coming to Walt Disney World.
 Here’s the official announcement from the company about the next evolution of MagicBands, coming in Summer 2022: